 About

-Alliance for Interfaith Ministries is a 501(c)(3) tax-exempt charitable nonprofit organization whose primary purpose is to help residents of Albemarle County and Charlottesville attain self-sufficiency and stability.
+Alliance for Interfaith Ministries is a 501(c)(3) tax-exempt charitable nonprofit organization whose mission is to provide emergency financial assistance and supportive programs to under-resourced families and individuals.

-Now celebrating our 40th year of being Here to Help
+Now celebrating more than 40 years of being Here to Help

 AIM helps residents navigate the "safety net" of programs in our area, and directly through AIM Programs: